Code-Institute-Submissions/KittyDig-Portfolio3/README.md

 - Players take turns guessing coordinates to attack the opponent's fleet.
 - 'X' represents a hit, 'O' represents a miss.
 - The first player to sink all opponent's ships wins.
+- Player 1 goes first, they are asked to give the row and column of their guess.
+- If the player gives a guess that is not a valid response, they are informed of this, and are told to give a different answer.
+- If the player hits the other player's ships and manages to sink them both, this player wins.

 ## Technologies Used
 - Python